ratt-ru/quartical-aws-tutorial/README.rst

          G.freq_interval=1 \
          output.overwrite=1

-These options, which can become quite lengthy, can instead be sepcified via a .yaml file.
+These options, which can become quite lengthy, can instead be specified via a .yaml file.
 To create a .yaml file with a name of your choice, run:

 .. code-block:: bash